How Does Flooding Affect a Home’s Value in Texas

 Strategies to Mitigate Flood Damage for Texas Homes

-What Preventative Measures Can Homeowners Take?
+What Preventive Measures Can Homeowners Take?

 Texas homeowners deal with frequent natural disasters, especially flooding.
 There are several flood protection measures that can help reduce the risk of damage: